Team Roles

 Changes that have shifted the dates backwards are flagged so that you can quickly spot possible issues and dig deeper.
 Reporting Period backwards changes are flagged with a warning, End of Year backwards changes get an error flag.

 If a company registration number is provided in Xero, Precision queries Companies House to get accounts filing information.
 If the last-filed date in Companies House is more recent than the current End of Year lock date in Xero, Precision will raise a warning.

 By encouraging the active maintenance of monthly reporting period lock dates in Xero, your team can reduce the amount of data inconsistencies between Xero and third parties.

 A typical reporting cycle might be that at the end of each month, the accounting team has two weeks to prepare and submit their end of month reports to a client.
 Once the reports are submitted the Reporting Period Lock Date would be brought forward in Xero to restrict changes from being made in the closed period.

-In Xavier, you can configure a team-wide grace period that indicates how long your team has to close off the month and update the lock dates in Xero:
+In Precision, you can configure a team-wide grace period that indicates how long your team has to close off the month and update the lock dates in Xero:

-If a client's Reporting Period Lock Date slips behind the grace period, Xavier will show this as an alert on the Client Overview page:
+If a client's Reporting Period Lock Date slips behind the grace period, Precision will show this as an alert on the Client Overview page.